 Larry: There’s no question about that, and there’s no way that we can believe in women being somehow inferior, being less important to God’s purposes.
 And I believe my wife has the unique capacity to reveal something about the relational nature of God that I simply can’t reveal as well.

-Jim: And I think younger women particularly, are getting a better handle on their role and their husband's role and now with so much redefinition going on about what is a couple, what is marriage, how do we regain, maybe not in the public square—that'll take time—but how do we regain balance within the church so that we understand healthy perspectives between men and women?
+Jim: How do we … and I think younger women particularly, are getting a better handle on their role and their husband’s role and now with so much redefinition going on about what is a couple, what is marriage, how do we regain, maybe not in the public square—that’ll take time—but how do we regain balance within the church, so that we understand healthy perspectives between men and women?

 Larry: I think one place to start is to drop the word “role.”
 I’d rather use the word “opportunity.”
 Role feels so restrictive, and if the Lord is anything, He’s Someone who is One who’s come to set us free.
 The truth will set you free, not stick you into a box where you’ve gotta deny the deepest part of who you are and shape up according to standards, but it’s really a liberation.
 It’s a freedom.
 So, I much prefer, I think a good starting point is to say, “What is the opportunity of womanhood?
 What is the opportunity of manhood?”